rossabaker/northside/content/post/registration.md

 ---
-title: "Fall 2018 Registration is now closed"
+title: "Spring 2019 Registration is now open"
 weight: 30
 ---

-Registration is now closed for the Fall 2018 season, though a couple spots are available at select levels.<!--more-->
+Registration is now open for the Spring 2019 season.
+Sign up by January 30th to take advantage of the $10 Early Bird Discount.
 Registering more than one child?
-Receive a $5 discount for each sibling after the first!
+Receive a $5 discount for each sibling after the first!<!--more-->

 ## Rec